Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/example_serverless_architecture.png)

 > :bulb: This application is serverless because it can be built and maintained without provisioning and maintaining servers.
 All server management is abstracted away by AWS.

+What if we wanted our developers to be able to d

 ## Let's Build!